 Parts of Speech - Adverbs

 Not and its contraction n't are adverbs.
 They really modify the entire sentence, but we will have them modify the verb as it is the most important word in the sentence.
 This is a common practice in grammar books.
-Remember that adverbs tell us how, when, where, why, and how much and modify verbs, adjectives, and other adverbs.
+Remember that adverbs tell us how, when, where, why, and how much and modify verbsVerbs show action or state of being.
+Most verbs are action words, but a few verbs indicate state of being or existence.

 Instructions: Find the adverbs in these sentences and tell which word they modify.